thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 ## Profile TFM
 {: #sec-tfm-profile}

 This profile is appropriate for the code base implemented in {{TF-M}} and should apply for most derivative implementations.
-If an implementation changes the requirements described below then, to ensure interoperability, a new profile value should be used ({{sec-profile-uri-structure}}).
+If an implementation changes the requirements described below then, to ensure interoperability, a different profile value should be used ({{sec-profile-uri-structure}}).
 This includes a restriction of the profile to a subset of the COSE Protection scheme requirements.

 {{tbl-tfm-profile}} presents a concise view of the requirements.